ministryofjustice/laa-fee-calculator/README.md

 {'amount': '134.00'}
 ```

-which is the total price for that fee, taking into account differing prices for different counts and all uplifts.
+which is the total price for that fee, taking into account differing prices for different counts and all modifiers.

 For example when calculating the basic advocate's fee, if the number of days attended is 45, under Scheme 9 the returned amount will include the fixed fee for the first 2 days, the daily fee for days 3-40 and the reduced daily fee for days 41-45.